-Annually, each non-employee director currently receives \$15,000 and a choice of either (a) an option to purchase 2,000 shares of our common stock that is fully vested at the time of grant, or (b) common stock of the Company worth \$10,000, which vests 50% at the time of grant and 50% one year later.
-Effective for director services rendered after the meeting to be held on October 7, 2010, each non-employee director will receive \$15,000 and a choice of either (a) an option to purchase 4,000 shares of our common stock that is fully vested at the time of grant, or (b) common stock of the Company worth \$20,000 which vests proportionately over three years.
-Each non-employee director also receives \$3,000 for each Board meeting he attends in person or by video or teleconference, \$2,500 for each Audit Committee meeting he attends in person or by video or teleconference, \$2,000 for each Compensation Committee he attends in person or by video or teleconference.
+Effective for director services rendered after the meeting held on October 7, 2010, each non-employee director annually receives \$15,000 and a choice of either (a) an option worth \$20,000, based on the Black-Scholes formula, to purchase shares of common stock that is fully vested at the time of grant, or (b) common stock of the Company worth \$20,000, which vests in equal installments over three years.
+Each non-employee director also receives \$3,000 for each Board meeting he attends in person or by video or teleconference, \$2,500 for each Compensation Committee meeting he attends in person or by video or teleconference and \$1,500 for each Nominating and Corporate Governance Committee meeting he attends in person or by video or teleconference.